-Table 7-1 dmaudit error classes
+Table 7-1 dmaudit Error Classes

 Class Description 1 More than one file has the same BFID, and dmaudit cannot determine by itself which database entries go with which migrated file.
 User data may or may not be lost.
 2 More than one file has the same BFID, but dmaudit has enough information to determine which database entries go with which migrated file.
 User data may or may not be lost.
 This class implies database errors.
 3 Migrated files for which data cannot be found.
 4 Files with minor errors that can be repaired without loss of user data.
 These are usually caused by events such as the restoration of a filesystem.
 No user data is at risk in a recoverable error, so they are usually corrected with detailed examination.
 5 Active daemon database entries for which no migrated files can be found.
 No user data is affected by this type of error.
 The only negative effect of errors in this class is the space wasted by the unused file copies on the migration media.
 This type of error usually occurs when there is user activity while the daemon is not running.
-6 BFID sets with errors which indicate that file states or daemon database entries were actively changing while the snapshot was in progress, or that have changed since the snapshot completed.
-Their status cannot be evaluated and therefore they cannot be fixed without taking another snapshot.
+6 BFID sets with errors for files with one of the following conditions: Their file states or daemon database entries were actively changing while the snapshot was in progress The files have changed since the snapshot completed The status of these files cannot be evaluated and therefore they cannot be fixed without taking another snapshot.
 You can, however, look at the most recent state of the BFID sets.
 7 BFID sets with files that are internally inconsistent.
 8 BFIDs found in filesystems not configured for DMF and for which no database entries were found.
 User data has been lost.